Harvey Shore: Early life

 Harvey Shore was born on 14 February 1947 and grew up in Sydney.
 His father, Irvin Alfred (Ray) Shore (13 February 1905 – 1962), was a financial manager and his mother, Ivy Shore (née Williams, 14 January 1915 – 25 August 1999), (known to her friends as 'Billie') was a seamstress and secretary from Adelaide who later became an award-winning portrait artist – in 1979 she won the Portia Geach Memorial Award.
 His younger brother, Russell Shore (born 29 April 1949), later became a naval officer and a Master Mariner.
 In 1960 his parents separated and, after the death of Ray in 1962, Ivy settled into a lifetime partnership with the tonal impressionist artist, Graeme Inson.
 Harvey Shore was educated at Cranbrook School and later at Marist Brothers Agricultural College.
 After matriculating in December 1964, he won a scholarship to the Royal Military College, Duntroon.
 In 1968 Shore graduated, and upon doing so, cadets are promoted to the rank of lieutenant and receive a Diploma in Military Arts and Leadership.
-He served in the Australian Intelligence Corps of the Regular Army until 1972.